How to Use Arborvitae in Landscaping: Ideas, Spacing & Top Varieties

 Emerald Green Arborvitae

+Emerald Green has long been considered a better alternative to Green Giant for those without tons of space, thanks to its compact, columnar shape.
 It’s ideal for hiding utility boxes, AC units, or blocking unsightly views like a neighbor's shed.
-This slow-growing variety is a landscaping staple and workhorse in the nursery industry, yet it gets a surprising amount of hate.
+This slow-growing variety is a nursery staple and workhorse in the landscaping industry, yet it gets a surprising amount of hate.

 Why?
 Because they're frequently planted in large numbers as a privacy screen in open, exposed landscapes where they struggle.
 Make sure they have some protection from harsh elements, and remember they need supplemental moisture.